arunsudhir/frontend-nanodegree-resume/Resume.md

 ## Experience
 #### Senior SDE : AWS
 ###### AWS Enterprise Identity & Auth (6/2018- Present)
-Pricipal architect and developer of an amazon-wide MFA project for MacOS and Windows utlizing FIDO2.
+Principal architect and developer of an amazon-wide MFA project for MacOS and Windows utilizing FIDO2.
 Developed a successful POC and drove a cross-organizational pilot of the MFA module and service Design and oversee multiple projects including a Monolith - AWS Microservice migration.
-Influencing and provding feedback on system designs across the org.
+Influencing and providing feedback on system designs across the org.
 Champion operational excellence and long-term ticket reduction strategies.
 Hiring, mentoring and developing junior and mid-tier engineers in the team.
 Helping lay long-term roadmap and vision for the Enterprise authentication team with management.